pwillard/CBASIC/manual.md

 Example :: `SEARCH 100-199 \TEST\`

-_List all the lines containing the string REMTEXTREM between lines 100 thru 199._
+_List all the lines containing the string 'TEXT' between lines 100 thru 199._

 ==== REPLACE (RP)

 *Syntax* : `RPLACE` _[line #](-)[line #] \[string)\[string]\_

 This function will replace all occurrences of the first string between delimiters kbd:[SHIFT,@] with the second string.
-If the optional line #REMs are not specified then the entire file will be used.
+If the optional line #'s are not specified then the entire file will be used.
 If only the starting line # is specified then the replace will be from the line # to  the end of file.
-If both start & end line #REMs are specified then only the lines including the range be used.
+If both start & end line #'s are specified then only the lines including the range be used.

 Example :: `RPLACE 100-999 \TEST\TESTER\`

-_This would tell the editor to replace all occurrences of REMTESTREM between lines 100 and 999 with REMTESTERREM._
+_This would tell the editor to replace all occurrences of 'TEST' between lines 100 and 999 with 'TESTER'._

 ==== LINE EDIT